paulpark71/eco395m-Group2-Final-Project/README.md

     - Counting all of the frequency of words by each places in the all reviews dataset
     - Output: This result is in the "countall count.csv" in the store
 - 1.3 Word count by each genders(count_each_gender.py)  with **gender guesser** package
+    - Counting all of the frequency of words by each places in the all reviews dataset
+    - Output: This result is in the "review_data.csv" in the store

+* What is th gender guesser
+    - It is the package to estimate gender from last name.
+    - We plug last name of each reviwer's name(author title in the review.csv) into gender guesser function
+    - This funtion retuns 5 answers from last name, unknown (name not found), andy (androgynous), male, female, mostly_male, or mostly_female
+    - The difference between andy and unknown is that the former is found to have the same probability to be male than to be female, while the later means that the name wasn’t found in the gender guesser's database.

 [Packages]
 * NLTK: https://www.nltk.org/index.html